gavJackson/gavJackson.github.io/_posts/2019-12-21-About-A-Mum.md

 layout: post
 title:  "About a mum"
 date:   2019-12-21
-excerpt: "A family comedy.
-Coming soon..."
+excerpt: "A family comedy, funny page turner."
 image: "/images/covers/AboutAMumCover.jpg"
 ---
 ## About